 Teaching and learning methods

-If full face-to-face teaching has not been resumed, teaching will be delivered by a mixture of synchronous and asynchronous online methods, which may include lectures, seminars, exercises, and independent study.
+Teaching will be delivered face-to-face and will include lectures, seminars, exercises, and independent studies.
 A range of resources will also be provided for further self-directed study.
-Face-to-face teaching opportunities will be explored depending on circumstances and feasibility.

 |Total study time||100|

 Resources & Reading list